toptnc/modarchive/README.md

 # modarchive
-Small Bash script to retrieve a play tunes from modarchive.org<br/>
+Small Bash script to retrieve and play tunes from modarchive.org<br/>
 This script is released under the terms of GNU GPL V3 License

 # Requirements